-2. The Model
+1 The Model

-I use a modified version of the Rudebusch-Svensson model for the analysis (Rudebusch and Svensson 1999).
-Following Orphanides and Williams (2002), the model is specified in terms of the unemployment rate gap as opposed to the output gap specification of Rudebusch-Svensson, and allowance is made for time variation in the natural rates of interest and unemployment.
-Each unit of time corresponds to one quarter of a year.
+I use a modified version of the Rudebusch-Svensson (1999) model for the analysis.
+Following Orphanides and Williams (2002), the model is specified in terms of the unemployment rate gap as opposed to the output gap specification of Rudebusch and Svensson, and allowance is made for time variation in the natural rates of interest and unemployment.
+Each unit of time corresponds to one quarter of one year.

-2.1.
-Unemployment and Inflation Dynamics
+1.1 Unemployment and Inflation Dynamics